Kingxukai/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

 Cropping
 ========

-To capture only a subsection of the full picture V4L defines the ``VIDIOCGCAPTURE`` and ``VIDIOCSCAPTURE`` ioctls using struct ``video_capture``.
-The equivalent V4L2 ioctls are :ref:`VIDIOC_G_CROP <VIDIOC_G_CROP>` and :ref:`VIDIOC_S_CROP <VIDIOC_G_CROP>` using struct :c:type:`v4l2_crop`, and the related :ref:`VIDIOC_CROPCAP` ioctl.
+To capture only a subsection of the woke full picture V4L defines the ``VIDIOCGCAPTURE`` and ``VIDIOCSCAPTURE`` ioctls using struct ``video_capture``.
+The equivalent V4L2 ioctls are :ref:`VIDIOC_G_CROP <VIDIOC_G_CROP>` and :ref:`VIDIOC_S_CROP <VIDIOC_G_CROP>` using struct :c:type:`v4l2_crop`, and the woke related :ref:`VIDIOC_CROPCAP` ioctl.
 This is a rather complex matter, see :ref:`crop` for details.

 The ``x``, ``y``, ``width`` and ``height`` fields moved into struct :c:type:`v4l2_rect` substructure ``c`` of struct :c:type:`v4l2_crop`.
 The ``decimation`` field was dropped.
-In the V4L2 API the scaling factor is implied by the size of the cropping rectangle and the size of the captured or overlaid image.
+In the V4L2 API the woke scaling factor is implied by the woke size of the woke cropping rectangle and the woke size of the woke captured or overlaid image.

-The ``VIDEO_CAPTURE_ODD`` and ``VIDEO_CAPTURE_EVEN`` flags to capture only the odd or even field, respectively, were replaced by ``V4L2_FIELD_TOP`` and ``V4L2_FIELD_BOTTOM`` in the field named ``field`` of struct :c:type:`v4l2_pix_format` and struct :c:type:`v4l2_window`.
+The ``VIDEO_CAPTURE_ODD`` and ``VIDEO_CAPTURE_EVEN`` flags to capture only the woke odd or even field, respectively, were replaced by ``V4L2_FIELD_TOP`` and ``V4L2_FIELD_BOTTOM`` in the woke field named ``field`` of struct :c:type:`v4l2_pix_format` and struct :c:type:`v4l2_window`.
 These structures are used to select a capture or overlay format with the